skodjob/blog/posts/automation/packer-testing-farm.md

 In the upcoming sections, we’ll explore practical examples and how Packer can enhance your image-building process.

 ## Debezium use-case
-So far, we have discussed the reasons for using custom images and why you should automatize the build, but how can you do that?
+So far, we have discussed the reasons for using custom images and why you should automate the build, but how can you do that?
 Let’s showcase this on the actual project!
 We onboarded Testing Farm with the Debezium project last year.
 Debezium is the de facto industrial standard for **CDC (Change Data Capture)** streaming.